-Hepatic DNL is markedly higher in patients with NAFLD than in healthy individuals (Donnelly et al.,

-2005; Fabbrini et al., 2008; Lambert et al., 2014), and ACC1-the rate-limiting enzyme for hepatic DNL-is upregulated in patients with NAFLD (Kohjima et al., 2007), which suggests that abnormal ACC1 activity contributes to the pathogenesis of fatty liver, a key feature of NAFLD.
-In the current study, compound-1, a novel selective ACC1 inhibitor, was found to influence hepatic
+Hepatic DNL is markedly higher in NAFLD patients than in healthy individuals (Donnelly et al., 2005; Fabbrini et al., 2008; Lambert et al., 2014), and ACC1-the rate-limiting enzyme for hepatic DNL-is upregulated in NAFLD patients (Kohjima et al., 2007), suggesting that abnormal ACC1 activity contributes to the pathogenesis of fatty liver, a key feature of NAFLD.
+In the current study, compound-1, a novel selective ACC1 inhibitor, was found to influence hepatic M-CoA concentrations, which in turn reduced hepatic lipid accumulation and prevented hepatic fibrosis in WD-fed MC4R KO mice.